Search

 Tagged 1897, cambridge, cyclist, effigy, lady cyclist, protest, Senate house, Shape east, sheila hanlon, walking with women

-The Way to Wareham: Lady Cyclists in Punch, 1890s
+The Way to Wareham: Lady Cyclists in Punch magazine cartoons, 1890s

 Lady cyclists were a favorite subject for comment in the pages of satirical publications such as Punch.
 Hundreds of poems, diatribes, and cartoons on the topic were published in the years during and buffering the cycling craze.
 The lady cyclists … Continue reading